siamakn/temp-nomad-onboarding-workshop/docs/Module3/6_ELN_using_custom_schema/M3_4_3_measurement_data.md

   sections:
     Optical_absorption:
 ```
-### **Step 2: Adding the needed base sections**
+### **Step 2: Adding the Needed Base Sections**
-The next step is to inheret the base sections to meet our ELN needs.
+The next step is to inherit the base sections to meet our ELN needs.

 - To create entries from this schema we will use  ``` nomad.datamodel.data.EntryData ```
 - To use the tabular parser we will use
 ``` nomad.parsing.tabular.TableData ```
 - To enable the plot function we will use
 ``` nomad.datamodel.metainfo.plot.PlotSection```

-### **Step 3: Defining the quantities of our schema**
+### **Step 3: Defining the !uantities of Our Schema**
 We will define the quantities in our ELN schema.
 Three quantities are needed:

-1. A quanitiy to allow the upload of the data file, and apply the tabular parser to transfrom the data into NOMAD strucutre.
-Lets call this ```data_file```
+1. A quantity to allow the upload of the data file, and apply the tabular parser to transform the data into NOMAD structure.
+Let's call this ```data_file```

 2. A quantity to store the values of our x-axis coming from the tabular parser.
 Let call this ``` wavelength```
 3. A quantity to store the values of our x-axis coming from the tabular parser.
 Let call this ```absorption```

 At this stage our schema file will look like this:

 ```yaml
 definitions:
   name: This is a parser for optical absorption data in the .csv format